-Dual board CPi2: Like Single board details above, but times two.
+Dual board CPi2:

+Like Single board details above, but times two.
+New for Software version 2.8 is the brown starter wire.

 Power switching +12 volt wires to Cpi2, Purple and Red wires, Breakers and Switches:

 Single board CPi2: One Double pole switch and two breakers are required.
 2-5A for the purple wire, 10-15A for the Red High current wire.